-Page 5: The Intent menu in the New Document dialog box offers the option to create Print, Web, or Digital Publishing documents.
+Page 377: The Intent menu in the New Document dialog box was added in InDesign CS5 and offered the option to create either Print or Web publications.
+The Intent menu was extended in InDesign CS6 with the addition of Digital Publishing.
 When you choose to create a Digital Publishing document, the Page Size menu offers four common choices for digital delivery-iPhone, iPad, Kindle Fire/Nook, and Android 10"-as well as the option to specify a custom page size.